willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * How do you know if you're making **progress**?
 * Where does **coffee** come from?
 Coffee roaster Anthony Jolly
 * Page turner: The Papermaking process
+* What 2020 taught us: How did your life change in 2020?
+What's something new you tried in 2020?

 ## Basics 2